 Late assignment policy: The Assignment/Disscussion boxes close at the deadline.
-If a student is pressed for time or feels overloaded, a late submission submission is easily arranged, on the condition that (1) you email N. Ettlinger no later than the deadline to indicate that the assignment will be late, and (2) arrange with N. Ettlinger when you will submit.
+If a student is pressed for time, a late submission submission can be arranged, on the condition that (1) you email N. Ettlinger no later than the deadline to indicate that the assignment will be late, and (2) you arrange with N. Ettlinger when you will submit.